Stopping Bullying by Youth Sports Parents

 I pointed out that volunteering to be the coach DOES give someone the right to make decisions and that, as unfortunate as it is that a few people act this way, learning how to deal with upset people is an exceptional leadership skill.

-We discussed how to establish a system to make sure that parents signed pledges about respectful behavior and fair play that included some clearly defined consequences if they refused to honor these pledges.
-We also explored ways to prepare coaches to protect themselves:
+We discussed how to establish a system to make sure that parents signed the PCA Parents Pledge about respectful and supportive behavior and fair play.
+We then explored that included some clearly defined consequences if they refused to honor these pledges.
+We also explored ways to prepare coaches to protect themselves with these emotional safety and boundary-setting techniques.

 - Imagining throwing the hurting words away into a trash can